AdaptCharm/blackhole-UD/README.md

 # Blackhole-UD

-Blackhole-UD is a Blackhole downloader designed for Usenet-Drive to manage compatible NZB files for Radarr, Sonarr, and Lidarr.</b>
+Blackhole-UD is a Blackhole downloader designed for Usenet-Drive to manage compatible NZB files for Radarr, Sonarr, and Lidarr.
 It will send incompatible NZB's to SABnzbd.

 ## Features